-The four-day workshop identified the vision, unique characteristics of the community and an implementation strategy for enhancing Sandy Spring as a great community.
+The four-day workshop identified the vision, the unique characteristics of the community, and an implementation strategy for enhancing Sandy Spring as a great community.
 The workshop established an agreed upon vision for the Plan: "An historic rural village that serves as a focal point of community life."
 The characteristics identified by workshop participants included:

-- A rural, walkable village. - Civic spaces for gathering, socializing, eating and contemplation.

-- Safe connections to schools, museums, fire station, stores, post office and places of worship. - Streets, open spaces, buildings and wayfinding signage that reflect the area's historic character. - Streets with appropriate pedestrian-scaled lighting, signage, landscaping and streetscape elements. - Contextual building types of one- to threestories. - Retail, service and restaurants in the village center. - Vibrant streetscape with areas for sidewalks and seating. - A variety of housing types for all ages and incomes.
+- A rural, walkable village - Civic spaces for gathering, socializing, eating, and contemplation - Safe connections to schools, museums, the fire station, stores, the post office, and places of worship - Streets, open spaces, buildings, and wayfinding signage that reflect the area's historic character - Streets with appropriate pedestrian-scaled lighting, signage, landscaping, and streetscape elements - Contextual building types of one- to threestories - Retail, service and restaurants in the village center - Vibrant streetscape with areas for sidewalks and seating. - A variety of housing types for all ages and incomes

-Workshop participants discussed a plan to implement the community's vision.
+The workshop participants discussed an implementation plan to implement the community's vision.
 The Plan includes:

 - Mixed-use development using the Commercial Residential Neighborhood (CRN) Zone.
-This zone is consistent with the uses and vision expressed in the Sandy Spring/Ashton Rural Village (SSA) Overlay Zone. - Capital Improvements Program for greater pedestrian and street safety, connectivity and signage.
+This zone is consistent with the uses and the vision expressed in the Sandy Spring/Ashton Rural Village (SSA) Overlay Zone. - Capital Improvements Program for greater pedestrian and street safety, connectivity, and signage.